Sustainable & Resilient New England Libraries Grant: 2024 Overview

 Kate Hunter

-Orwell Free Library - Orwell, VE
+Orwell Free Library - Orwell, VT

 View past a gazebo to tents set up for a Food & Farm Fest.With help from the ARSL grant, the Orwell Free Library successfully launched the Food & Farm Fests, connecting over 25 local vendors with our community.
 The events not only showcased a wide range of products but also fostered a sense of unity in our town.
 Local farmers gained new customers, with some making lasting sales that continued into the fall.
 Additionally, we were able to purchase an accessible table for our town green, ensuring everyone can comfortably join in the community celebrations.